Posts Tagged ‘Quantum computing’

 Imminent Arrival of Quantum Computers Spells Danger for Private Data

-In a blog post we published last November, we reported that quantum computers might be available in the next ten to fifteen years.
-However, with companies including Google and IBM significantly ramping up their efforts to make quantum computing a reality, it is likely that commercial availability for these “super computers” will arrive ahead of…
+In a previous blog post, we reported that quantum computers might be available in the next ten to fifteen years.
+However, with companies including Google and IBM significantly ramping up their efforts to make quantum computing a reality, it is likely that commercial availability of quantum computers will arrive ahead of schedule.
+A recent article…

-Read MoreQuantum Computing’s Threat to Current Cryptosystems
+Read MoreQuantum Computing’s Threat to Current Cryptosystems – And What We Can Do About It

 Read More